donotbreeze/SCorrNet/README.md

 ## The weights of different DIC networks

-Before running the code, you need to extract the compressed package in the weights folder firstly.
+The file records the weights of different DIC networks.

 ## Datasets